Tesla Aims to Begin Electric Vehicle Production in Shanghai By Next Year

 An official at Baoye parent China Metallurgical Group Corp, a Minmetals firm, confirmed involvement to Reuters.
 However, Tesla declined to comment on the construction plans.

 The $2 billion factory, Tesla's first in China, is a major bet for the US electric vehicle (EV) maker as it looks to bolster its presence in the world's biggest car market.
 The factory will eventually have an annual output of 500,000 vehicles.
-Tesla plans to build the Model 3 and the new plant, as well as the upcoming Model Y, a compact SUV, which will be built on the same vehicle platform.
+Tesla plans to build the Model 3 at the new plant, as well as the upcoming Model Y compact SUV, which will be built on the same vehicle platform.

 Tesla's earnings have been hit hard by increased tariffs on U.S. imports in the growing trade war between the U.S. and China.
 In response to the tariffs, Tesla raised prices by around 20 percent in China.
 Building cars locally would allow Tesla to avoid steep tariffs.